Yvand/terraform-azurerm-sharepoint/README.md

 ### Specific to SharePoint Subscription

-- HTTTPS site certificate is managed by SharePoint: It has the private key and sets the binding itself in the IIS site
+- HTTPS site certificate is managed by SharePoint: It has the private key and sets the binding itself in the IIS site
 - Federated authentication is configured using OpenID Connect

 ### Specific to SharePoint 2019 / 2016 / 2013